ossobv/planb/README.rst

     flags should fix it.

     You may need rsync version 3 or higher for that.

+    Right now we opt to *not* implement any of these workarounds:

+    * Patch rsync to cope with ``EILSEQ`` (84) "Illegal byte sequence".
+    * Cope with error code 23 and pretend that everything went fine.

+    Instead, you should install a recent rsync and/or fix the filenames on your remote filesystem.

 Rsync complains about ``failed to stat`` or ``mkdir failed``.